 We highly recommend using our workbooks: Christian Foundational Truths: A Strong Foundation for a Disciple, Marriage Is a Ministry series, and Parenting Is a Ministry series.
-The electronic versions are free at www.discipleshipworkbooks.com, or print versions are available at www.FDM.world.
+Free downloads are available at www.FDM.world.

 A CALL TO ACTION

 It is a great blessing to disciple others, to witness the power of God transforming another person, and to see God healing and strengthening families.